What the hell am I going to do now?

 "W-what?
 Sirius, we talked about this!
 She's too young!"

 "Oh, Come on, Remus!
-She may be a child, but she is smarter than anyone else in this school!
+She may be a child, but she is smarter than anyone else we know!
 She learned how to read when she was three, Remus.
 Three!
 And do you actually think she has never heard of a werewolf before?
-Hell, she has lived with them for the first two years of her life!
+Hell, she has lived with them for the first year of her life!
 Now she keeps asking about you, why you are always so pale and tired...
 She thinks you are ILL, for God's sake!
 She's worried, and probably even hurt by the way you keep lying to her!"

 Remus doesn't say anything.
 He just stares at Sirius with his ice-green eyes.
 He stares, and stares, until the first tear falls.